dave-code-ruiz/elkbledom/README.md

 ## Known issues

 1. Only one device can be connected over bluetooth to the led strip.
 If you are using the mobile app to connect to strip, or used `gatttool` to query the device, you need to disconnect from the LED strip first.
+    ```
+    BleakOutOfConnectionSlotsError: Failed to connect after 9 attempt(s): No backend with an available connection slot that can reach address
+    ```
 2. Live state polling doesn't work.
 3. I am waiting for read status value: